-The Board as a whole determines the remuneration of Executive Directors.
+The Board as a whole determines the remuneration of the Executive Directors.
 The individual Directors concerned are abstained from decisions in respect of their own remuneration package.

-In accordance with the Company's Articles of Association, the fees of the Directors shall from time to time to be determined by the Company in general meeting.
+In accordance with the Company's Constitution, the fees of the Directors shall from time to time to be determined by the Company in general meeting.